Fair Warning Excerpt

-As soon as the detectives left I pulled my laptop out of my backpack, went online and searched the name Christina Portrero.
-I got two hits, both on the Los Angeles Times.
-The first was just a mention on the newspaper’s homicide blog where every murder in the county was duly recorded.
-This report was early in the case and had few details other than the facts that Portrero was found dead in her bed during a wellness check by police when she did not show up for work and did not respond to calls or messaging through social media.
+As soon as the detectives left, I pulled my laptop out of my backpack, went online, and searched the name Christina Portrero.
+I got two hits, both on the Los Angeles Times site.
+The first was just a mention on the newspaper’s homicide blog, where every murder in the county was recorded.
+This report was early in the case and had few details other than the fact that Portrero was found dead in her bed during a wellness check by police after she did not show up for work and did not respond to calls or messaging through social media.
 The report said foul play was suspected but the cause of death had not yet been determined.

 I was a religious reader of the blog and realized I had read the story and scanned through it without recognizing the name Christina Portrero as the Tina Portrero I had met one night the year before.
-The use of the formal first name had not clicked in my memory circuits.
 I wondered what I would have done if I had recognized her as the woman I had met.
-Would I have called the police to mention my experience, my knowledge that she on at least one occasion had gone to a bar herself and had picked me for a one night stand?
+Would I have called the police to mention my experience, my knowledge that on at least one occasion she had gone to a bar by herself and had picked me for a one-night stand?

 The second hit in the Times was a fuller story that ran the same photo Detective Sakai had shown me.
-Dark hair, dark eyes, older than she looked.
-I had completely missed seeing this story because I would have recognized the photo.
+Dark hair, dark eyes, looking younger than she was.
+I had completely missed seeing this story, because I would have recognized the photo.
 The story said Portrero worked as a personal assistant to a film producer named Shane Sherzer.
-This I thought was interesting because a year earlier when we had met she was doing something else in the film business.
-She was a freelance reader who provided “coverage” of scripts and books for a variety of producers and agents in Hollywood.
+I thought this was interesting because when we had met a year earlier, she was doing something else in the film business: she was a freelance reader who provided “coverage” of scripts and books for a variety of producers and agents in Hollywood.
 I remembered her explaining that she read material submitted to her clients for possible development as films and TV shows.
-She then summarized them, checked off boxes on a form as to what kind of project they were; comedy, drama, young adult, historical, crime etc.
+She then summarized the scripts and books and checked off on a form the kind of project they were: comedy, drama, young adult, historical, crime, etc.

-She concluded each report with her own personal take on the potential project, recommending a hard pass or further consideration by higher ups in the client’s company.
-I also remembered that she told me that the job often required her to visit production companies located at the major studios in town – Paramount, Warner Brothers, Universal – and it was very exciting because she on occasion saw major movie stars walking freely between the offices and stages and the commissary.
+She concluded each report with her personal take on the potential project, recommending a hard pass or further consideration by higher-ups in the client’s company.
+I also remembered that she told me that the job often required her to visit production companies located at the major studios in town—Paramount, Warner Brothers, Universal—and that it was very exciting because on occasion she saw major movie stars walking out in the open between the offices, stages, and the commissary.

-The Times story included quotes from a woman named Lisa Hill who was described as Portrero’s best friend.
-She told the newspaper that Tina led an active social life and had recently straightened out her life after suffering from some addiction issues.
+The Times story included quotes from a woman named Lisa Hill, who was described as Portrero’s best friend.
+She told the newspaper that Tina led an active social life and had recently straightened herself out after suffering from some addiction issues.
 Hill did not reveal what these issues were and probably wasn’t even asked.
 It seemed to have little to do with who had killed Portrero by twisting her neck 180 degrees.

-Neither of the Times posts mentioned the exact cause of death as was mentioned to me in grim detail by the detectives.
-The second fuller story said only that Portrero had suffered a broken neck.
-Maybe it had been decided by Times editors to not to put the fuller details into the story, or maybe they had not been told.
+Neither of the Times posts mentioned the exact cause of death.
+The second, fuller story said only that Portrero had suffered a broken neck.
+Maybe Times editors had decided not to put the fuller details into the story, or maybe they had not been told.
 The information on the crime in both posts was attributed to the generic “police said.”
-Neither detectives Mattson or Sakai were mentioned by name.
+Neither Detective Mattson nor Detective Sakai was mentioned by name.

-It next took me several spelling attempts to get atlanto-occipital dislocation correct and to search it on Google.
-Several hits came up, most of which were on medical sites that explained what it was and how it was most often seen in traumatic vehicle accidents involving high speed collisions.
+It took me a couple attempts to spell atlanto-occipital dislocation correctly so that I could search it on Google.
+Several hits came up, most of which were on medical sites that explained that it was most often seen in traumatic vehicle accidents involving high-speed collisions.